patricklapgar/Docker-Clone/README.md

 This is the repo for a Docker clone I built as a side project.
 I learned so much about the service, and will continue to use it in the future.

-I was inspired to do this from a former classmate of mine, and I conducted further research into it by perusing documentation.
+I was inspired to do this from a former classmate of mine, and I conducted further research into it by reading through documentation.

 Took quite a bit of time, but I'm immensely proud of the knowledge I gained from this.